StatStud/book-club/content/posts/power-versus-force.md

 - Consciousness, like physicality, is a universal quality; because genius is a characteristic of consciousness, genius is also universal.
 It follows that which is universal is available to each and every person.
 - Genius and creativity then are subjectively experienced as a nonjudgmental witnessing
 - A formula followed by all geniuses: **do what you like to do best, and do it to the very best of your ability**
+- Why are the truly successful so humble.
+Because they realize that, deep down, they're channels/vessels acted through to create success in the outer world.
+The source of success is "in here", not "out there".
+- By believing that the source of power lies outside oneself, one becomes powerless and vulnerable and, therefore, defensive and possessive.
+- True success originates from within, independent of external circumstances.
+- There are very few at the top; the world  of the mediocre, however, is one of intense competition, and the bottom of the pyramid is crowded.
+- People who are loving, kind, and considerate of others have more friends than they can count; accomplishment in **every area** of life is reflected back to those who are aligned with successful patterns.